amazon-ion/ion-docs/docs/spec.md

 0E0               // Zero as float
 0D0               // Zero as decimal
-0.                //   ...the same value with different notation -0e0              // Negative zero float   (distinct from positive zero) -0d0              // Negative zero decimal (distinct from positive zero) -0.               //   ...the same value with different notation -0d-1             // Decimal maintains precision: -0. != -0.0
+0.                //   ...the same decimal value with different notation -0e0              // Negative zero float   (distinct from positive zero) -0d0              // Negative zero decimal (distinct from positive zero) -0.               //   ...the same decimal value with different notation -0d-1             // Decimal maintains precision: -0. != -0.0

 123_456.789_012   // Decimal with underscores